wh33les/us-election-forecast-2024/readme.md

 This project implements Holt (double) exponential smoothing with rigorous cross-validation to process FiveThirtyEight's polling data and generate both popular vote predictions and electoral college outcomes.

-__Final Results:__ Achieved forecasts within 2% of actual election results and correctly predicted winners for 47 out of 50 states.
+__Final Results:__ Achieved forecasts within 2.5% of actual election results and correctly predicted winners for 46 out of 50 states.

 ## Project Overview

-Election outcome predictions for each day from October 23 through November 5, 2024.
-Uses Holt (double) exponential smoothing with a random walk with drift baseline and rigorous cross-validation.
+Election outcome predictions for each day from Oct 23 through Nov 5, 2024.
+Uses Holt (double) exponential smoothing with a random walk with drift baseline and 5-fold cross-validation that optimizes MASE.

-Polling data from FiveThirtyEight (`data/raw_polling_data.csv`) is filtered by polling date (starts at Jul 21 when Biden dropped out), likely voters, and swing state and national polls, and FiveThirtyEight's feature POLLSCORE.
+Polling data from FiveThirtyEight (`data/raw_polling_data.csv`) is filtered by polling date (starts at Jul 21 when Biden dropped out), likely voters, swing state and national polls, and FiveThirtyEight's feature POLLSCORE (`preprocess_data.py`).
 Training data is the average polling percentage for each day.

 [__Project web page:__](https://wh33les.github.io/us-election-forecast-2024/)